-For more information on Bible prophecy, see pages 27-29 of the brochure A Book for All People, published by Jehovah's Witnesses.
+^{} For more information on Bible prophecy, see pages 27-29 of the brochure A Book for All People, published by Jehovah's Witnesses.

-16. (a) What did Isaiah foretell about the final outcome of Babylon? (b) How was Isaiah's prophecy about Babylon's desolation fulfilled?
+^{16. (}a) What did Isaiah foretell about the final outcome of Babylon?(b) How was Isaiah's prophecy about Babylon's desolation fulfilled?

-17 Considering how the Bible is a book of reliable prophecy is faith strengthening, is it not?
-After all, if Jehovah God has fulfilled his past promises, we have every reason to be confident that he will also fulfill his promise of a paradise earth.
-(Read Numbers 23:19.)
+^{17.} How is the fulfillment of Bible prophecy faith strengthening?

 Indeed, we have "hope of the everlasting life that God, who cannot lie, promised long ago."-Titus 1:2.